ConnorAlbert/Deleter/README.md

 # Deletor

-* This program is used to delete files or move to a different folder.
+* This program is used to delete files or move files to a different folder.

 ## Steps